Miami station (Amtrak)

 Miami station is a train station in Miami-Dade County, Florida, on the border of Miami and Hialeah.
-It is the southern terminus for Amtrak's Silver Meteor and Silver Star trains.
+It is the southern terminus for Amtrak's Floridian and Silver Meteor trains.
 The station opened in 1978 to replace a 48-year-old Seaboard Air Line Railroad station.
 It is several blocks away from the Tri-Rail and Metrorail Transfer Station, but there is no direct connection between the two.
-The station was meant to be replaced in the mid-2010s by the Miami Intermodal Center next to the airport just to the south, but the platforms were too short.
-A solution is being sought in 2022.